Table of Contents

 • 2.
 Pashmina Shawl

-Ladies, expect to have to cover up your shoulders (and legs) when heading out to public places, so this is one item that should not be overlooked.
+Ladies, expect to have to cover up your shoulders (and legs) when heading out to public places, so this shawl is an item you should not overlook.
 Pick a light, breathable fabric, and a pattern that adds a stylish touch to the rest of your outfit, like this one.
 Think Boho Desert Chic…

 Pashmina Shawl